Jersey City, New Jersey: Greenville

 Greenville is on the south end of Jersey City.
 In the 2010s, the neighborhood underwent a revitalization.
 Considered an affordable neighborhood in the New York City area, a number of Ultra-Orthodox Jews and young families purchased homes and built a substantial community there, attracted by housing that costs less than half of comparable homes in New York City.
 In a December 2019 shooting incident, three bystanders were killed in a kosher market in Greenville.
 The two assailants, who had earlier killed a police detective, were also shot and killed.

 West Side

 The West Side borders Greenville to the south and the Hackensack River to the west; it is also bounded to the east and north by Bergen-Lafayette and the broader Journal Square area, including McGinley Square.
 It consists of various diverse areas on both sides of West Side Avenue, one of Jersey City's leading shopping streets.
-The Hudson-Bergen Light Rail's West Side Avenue station serves the shopping district and surrounding neighborhood.
-The West Side is the home of New Jersey City University and Saint Peter's University.
+The Hudson-Bergen Light Rail's (HBLR) West Side Avenue station serves the shopping district and surrounding neighborhood.
+The West Side is the home of Kean Jersey City and Saint Peter's University.
+The Bayfront project is a planned 100 acre mixed-use development and community on a remediated former industrial brownfield site on the Hackensack River.
+When complete, it will feature 8,000 new housing units with 35% deemed affordable, 23 acre of open space, a new school, firehouse and a new HBLR station.